awsdocs/aws-step-functions-developer-guide/doc_source/input-output-inputpath-params.md

       },
 ```

-Given the above previous input and specified `Parameters`, this is the JSON that is passed:
+Given the previous input and specified `Parameters`, this is the JSON that is passed\.

 ```
 {